 In 2018, the Company announced the incorporation of its wholly owned subsidiary, ODX Pte.
 Ltd. ("ODX"), an entity registered in Singapore, that will allow consumers in emerging markets to access the internet for free, through sponsored data packages.
 ODX pre-sold tokens and the proceeds from the said sale, amounting to US\$4,999,960 will be used to start building the ODX infrastructure and for business development.
-The Company announced that some of its subsidiaries/affiliates also launched blockchain technology projects.
 In 2019, ODX started the distribution of tokens to all its investors, pre-sale purchasers, and advisors (collectively the "Token Holders").
-In 2021, there was maintenance work done on the platform.
+In 2022, there was maintenance work done on the platform.